 These younger people expect different communication channels than mail and phone calls and may even neglect messages from your agency if they are from an outdated communication channel.

-Failing to adapt will soon impact how much money you bring in because you won’t be able to effectively connect with people.
+Failing to adapt is an operational risk.
+Soon it will impact how much money companies bring in because they won’t be able to effectively connect with people.

 “If you’re not emailing today, you’re not texting today – you’d better figure it out,” says Frost.
 “Because there’s a way to do it compliantly and if you’re not doing it, you’re probably going to limit the amount of money you’re able to collect through your processes.”